 - Ultra-Premium Pricing: Super Tuscan Merlots like Masseto from Italy are priced between $700–$1,500 per bottle, appealing to investors seeking high-end, globally recognized wines.

-Pinot Noir’s higher average pricing reflects its exclusivity and challenging cultivation.
-Burgundy Pinot Noir, in particular, leads the premium wine market, with prices often surpassing those of Merlot.
+Pinot Noir’s higher average pricing reflects its exclusivity and the sheer difficulty of growing it well.
+Burgundy leads the premium market, with top bottles regularly outpacing Merlot at auction.

-Iconic labels like Château Pétrus and Masseto are among the most reliable investments for long-term appreciation.
+Iconic Merlot labels like Château Pétrus and Masseto are among the most reliable long-term holds in fine wine investment.
+If you can access them at fair prices, they belong in a serious collection.

 Pinot Noir vs Merlot: Historical ROI